hroncok/python-minimization/document.md

 One of the biggest things in Fedora is Python.
 Because [Fedora loves Python](https://fedoralovespython.org/) and because the package manager for Fedora packages -- dnf -- happens to be written in Python, the Python interpreter and its standard library comes pre-installed on many (if not all) Fedora systems and is often not possible to remove it without destroying the system completely or making it unmanageable.

 Python comes with [Batteries Included](https://en.wikipedia.org/wiki/Batteries_Included) -- the standard library is quite big.
 While pleasant for the programmers, this comes with a large filesystem footprint not entirely desired in Fedora.
-In this document, we will analyze the footprint and offer several minimization solutions/ideas with their challenges, pros (MiBs saved) and cons.
+In this document, we will analyze the footprint and offer several minimization solutions/ideas with their challenges, pros (MiB saved) and cons.

 **Goal:**